peterzhukovsky/brain_ageing/README.md

 Where the colors are representing the statistic of interest (average MS or case-control t-statistics for MS).
 Can be adapted to work with any statistics as long as they are in the Glasser parcellation.

-Note that a different order of the HCP 360 labels (Glasser et al 2016) was used: HOA_VOL_SURF_GLASSER_labels.xlsx provides a mapping of these ids; also to Harvard-Oxford atlas regions.
+Note that a different order of the HCP 360 labels (Glasser et al 2016) was used in the analyses from the order of the regions in e.g. freesurfer aparc stats: HOA_VOL_SURF_GLASSER_labels.xlsx provides a mapping of these ids.
+It also includes a coarse mapping to Harvard-Oxford atlas regions based on manual annotation.